Coronavirus Job Retention Scheme

 The Job Support Scheme, which was due to start on 1 November 2020, has been postponed.

 Deferring of VAT and Tax payments

-In response to those having to self-isolate, the Government has announced that it will refund the cost of up to 14 days statutory sick pay for businesses with less than 250 employees.
+In response to those having to self-isolate, the Government introduced a statutory sick pay scheme.

 Business rates holiday for retail, hospitality and leisure businesses